A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Abstract

 \section{Abstract}

-Large network logs, recording multivariate time series generated from heterogeneous devices and sensors in a network, can often reveal important information about abnormal activities, such as network intrusions and device malfunctions.
-Existing machine learning methods for anomaly detection on multivariate time series typically assume that 1) normal sequences would have consistent behavior for training unsupervised models, or 2) require a large set of labeled normal and abnormal sequences for supervised models.
-However, in practice, normal network activities can demonstrate significantly varying sequence patterns (e.g., before and after rerouting partial network traffic).
-Also, the recorded abnormal events can be sparse.
-This paper presents a novel semi-supervised method that efficiently captures dependencies between network time series and across time points to generate meaningful representations of network activities for predicting abnormal events.
-The method can use the limited labeled data to explicitly learn separable embedding space for normal and abnormal samples and effectively leverage unlabeled data to handle training data scarcity.
-The experiments demonstrate that our approach significantly outperformed state-of-the-art approaches for event detection on a large real-world network log.
+Large network logs, recording multivariate time series generated from heterogeneous devices and sensors in a network, can reveal important information about abnormal activities, such as network intrusions and packet losses.
+Existing machine learning methods for anomaly detection on multiple multivariate time series typically assume that 1) infrequent behaviors beyond some inference threshold are anomalous for unsupervised models or 2) require a large set of labeled normal and abnormal sequences for supervised models.
+However, in practice, the reported abnormal events might be available but incomplete and sparse (i.e., much fewer than normal cases).
+This paper presents a novel semi-supervised approach, SNetAD, that takes advantage of the incomplete and imbalanced labels to effectively learn separable feature embeddings of network activities representing normal and abnormal events.
+Specifically, SNetAD first generates network representations by capturing relationships across time points and between network devices.
+Then SNetAD encourages the embeddings to form two clusters using contrastive center loss and improves the separability of the learned clusters using labeled and unlabeled samples in a semi-supervised manner.
+The experiments demonstrate that SNetAD significantly outperforms state-of-the-art approaches for abnormal event prediction on a large real-world network log.